Skyost/Bonsoir/test_suite/README.md

 The service has to contain a txt-record "Bonsoir" with value "Salut" or it will fail.

+## Avahi demo config:
-For example a valid Avahi configuration looks like this:
+For example a valid Avahi configuration looks like this
 ```
 <?xml version="1.0" standalone='no'?><!--*-nxml-*-->
 <!DOCTYPE service-group SYSTEM "avahi-service.dtd">